youldash/DRL-Collaboration-and-Competition/REPORT.md

 ## The MADDPG (Network) Architecture

-The NN architecture for building the two training agent models for the MADDPG algorithm is logged below:
+The NN architecture (used in [`TennisUsingMADDPG.ipynb`](https://github.com/youldash/DRL-Collaboration-and-Competition/blob/master/TennisUsingMADDPG.ipynb)) for building the two training agent models for the MADDPG algorithm is logged below:

 ``` Bash
 Agent [#1]